nfotinakes/mrc_volunteer_system/README.md

 #### Calendar

 The calendar page utilizes the [FullCalendar](https://fullcalendar.io/) component/API to create an interface for creating events and saving them to the database.

+#### Additional Info

+The info page utilizes the [Accordian](https://mui.com/material-ui/react-accordion/) to display some basic info for the user on system use.

 #### Styling